mvolkmann/blog/src/swift/swift-lang.md

 It is most useful in function return types.

 Generic types and opaque types are opposites.
+In a function that returns a generic type, the caller chooses the concrete type.
+When an opaque type is returned, the function chooses the concrete type.

-Opaque types are often uses for function return types and computed property types.
+Opaque types are typically used for function return types and computed property types.
-These can choose the actual type that will be returned.
-Callers of such functions and computed properties do not get to make that decision.
-However, the concrete type is not exposed to the caller.
+This avoids exposing the concrete type to callers which. avoids exposing unnecessary details.
-This avoids exposing unnecessary details and allows the function to be modified in the future to return a different concrete type without requiring changes in callers.
+It allows the function to be modified in the future to return a different concrete type without requiring changes caller code.

-In a function that returns a generic type rather than an opaque type, the caller chooses the concrete type.

 For example: